-We can (and should!) protest and vote in lawmakers that support common-sense solutions to these issues, but social norms tend to shift a little faster than laws, especially in this era of hyperconnectivity.
+We can (and should!) protest these injustices and vote in legislators that support common-sense solutions to these issues, but social norms tend to shift a little faster than laws, especially in this era of hyperconnectivity.
 This is why I’m such a staunch supporter of MakeLoveNotPorn.tv, a video-sharing platform dedicated to making images of #realworldsex accessible, acceptable, and shareable.

 The process is simple enough: everyday people aim a camera at their intimate moments, upload them to the site, and viewers rent individual videos for three weeks at a time.
 Along the way, creators are guided by the content curator, who ensures that all submissions are consensual, contextualized, and porn-cliché free.

 To be clear, Make Love Not Porn is not on a mission to wipe out porn.
 The company tagline is actually pro-sex, pro-porn, pro-knowing the difference.
 Porn will always have its place in our culture as entertainment and fantasy.
 In fact, the entire internet as we know it only exists because of our propensity for this content.